giantswarm/releases/announcements/2021/week15.md

 [NGINX IC v1.16.0](https://docs.giantswarm.io/changes/managed-apps/nginx-ingress-controller-app/v1.16.0/) fixes the validation of CPU requests and limits.
 It also updates the controller container image to v0.45.0, addressing OpenSSL CVEs.

+## User interfaces

+- `kubectl gs template nodepool`: We removed the `--num-availability-zones` flag which had no effect recently.
+We are working on bringing back the flag and its functionality in a future release.
+- The `kubectl gs` plug-in bianary is now available for Apple M1.

 ---
 Please let <!subteam^S0GSG846L|Product Owners> know if you have any feedback or questions by replying to this announcement in a thread.